-TO DO: Define the ETHNA System design that best matches the possibilities, objectives, and pri-Stage 2. orities of your organisation in each part of the system (consider the results of the map- Step 2.1. ping priorities)
+TO DO: Define the ETHNA System design that best matches the possibilities, objectives, and priorities of your organisation in each part of the system (consider the results of the mapping priorities)

-STAGE 2 Struc STAGE 2 Structure: STEP 2.1.
+STAGE 2 Structure: STEP 2.1.
 Define the Level of Commitment through the selection of Progress Indicators STEP 2.1.1.
 Define the RRI Office(r) [Foundation Block] STEP 2.1.2.
-Set priorities concerning the Column Blocks OPTION A: Set the priorities with the Code of Ethics and Good Practices in R&I OPTION B: Set the priorities with the Ethics Committee OPTION C: Set the priorities with the Ethics Line STEP 2.2.
+Set priorities concerning the Column Blocks OPTION A: Set the priorities with the Code of Ethics and Good Practices in R& OPTION B: Set the priorities with the Ethics Committee OPTION C: Set the priorities with the Ethics Line STEP 2.2.
 Design an Action Plan

-- The existence of the Three Levels of Commitment with the ETHNA System (see chart on page 11). - The Level of Commitment is expected to be set in an Action Plan (Annex 1). - The Action Plan will be used by the RRI Office(r) as the compass for the three-year period. - > After the three-year period an evaluation of progress and performance should be performed and a new Action Plan with a higher or deeper Level of Commitment should be established.
+- > The existence of the Three Levels of Commitment with the ETHNA System (see chart on page 11). - > The Level of Commitment is expected to be set in an Action Plan (Annex 1). - > The Action Plan will be used by the RRI Office(r) as the compass for the three-year period. - > After the three-year period an evaluation of progress and performance should be performed and a new Action Plan with a higher or deeper Level of Commitment should be established.
 The "required" actions ensure a good implementation of the ethical governance system.
 However, some of these actions may not be applicable due to the characteristics of the organisation.
 In this case it should simply be recorded that they do not apply.
 In the case of the "optional" actions, they allow to deepen and improve the ethical governance system.